Unlock all chapters in the ECG book

 You are not logged in.
 Become a member and unlock all chapters, lectures and tests.

-ST elevation myocardial infarction (STEMI/STE-ACS) without ST segment elevations on 12-lead ECG
+ST elevation myocardial infarction (STEMI) without ST segment elevations on 12-lead ECG

 There are two situations in which transmural ischemia does not present with ST-segment elevations on the conventional 12-lead ECG.
 These situations are as follows: